zequnyu9503/spark-2.4.4/README.md

 # Apache Spark

-Specified version of spark-2.4.4 which used for experiment.
+Specified version of spark-2.4.4 which is used for experiment.